cybozu-go/moco/docs/designdoc/safe_statefulset_rolling_update.md

 ### When creating MySQLCluster

-Until MySQLCluster successfully starts for the first time, the moco-controller applies StatefulSet without setting `.partition`.
+Until MySQLCluster successfully starts for the first time, applies StatefulSet without setting `.partition`.
 This is done to prevent a situation where a user-corrected StatefulSet, due to misconfigurations like image issues, does not roll out due to partition.

-To determine if MySQLCluster has successfully started for the first time, the following condition is used:
+### When updating MySQLCluster

+When MySQLCluster is updated, set the same value as `.spec.replicas` to `.partition` of StatefulSet in MutatingWebhook.
+At this time, the following conditions must be met:

+1. `Initialized` in `.status.conditions` of MySQLCluster is `True`
+2. If the update difference of StatefulSet is only `.partition`, do not update `.partition`

+#### `Initialized` in `.status.conditions` of MySQLCluster is `True`

+This check is done to confirm whether the Pod of MySQLCluster is running normally.

 ```yaml
 status: